 Farmabes is a white to off-white crystalline powder with a bitter taste.
 It is soluble in water, methanol and chloroform.

-May be taken as required to abort acute anginal attacks during Farmabes (Farmabes Extended-Release Capsules, USP) (Once-a-day dosage) therapy.
+Sublingual NTG may be taken as required to abort acute anginal attacks during Farmabes (Farmabes) therapy.

 Due to the potential for additive effects, caution and careful titration are warranted in patients receiving Farmabes concomitantly with any agents known to affect cardiac contractility and/or conduction.